LeSaRDe/neo4j_test/neo4j_uva_testing.md

   - Running time: ~5 minutes
   - **Question**
     - Interestingly, after creating a projection, the memory consumed by the server doesn't increase, at least not significantly.
 According to the description of projections, they are in-memory data structures, then why did we not see memory increase?
+      - Answer: According to comments from Neo4j, only the algorithm execution takes temporarily additional memory.
     - `gds.alpha.allShortestPaths.stream` doesn't support memory estimation?